jacquescorbytuech/Blog/site/content/reading/20200218_everybody_writes.md

 Some other things I found a little less useful.
 Knowing about Google Authorship in SERP's was useful in 2014, 6 years ago.
 It's not of any real relevance now.
 Of course, Ann couldn't predict the future when this book was published, but *rule 55* does mention "try to avoid anything older than four years, since it's likely to be stale".

-Minor quibbles aside, and they are minor, this is a great reference book and a worthwhile purchase for anyone in marketing who wants to overcome their fear of writing.
+Minor quibbles aside, and they are minor, this is a great reference book and a worthwhile purchase if you want to overcome your fear of writing.